-- Justification for why the site was selected.
+• Justification for why the site was selected.
 Describe the purpose of the site and, if applicable, why it is not being co-located.
-List all existing co-location choices within 1,000 feet and describe why they cannot be utilized. - A photographic simulation of the structure and equipment from at least two different directions and approximately one-fourth mile away.
-If the new structure is visible from adjoining parcels, include views from the adjoining parcels. - Data for any drive tests that were performed (and a note that the results are attached). - RF propagation contour maps (if the justification is coverage-oriented) showing the site with and without the small cell system.
-The maps should show calculated signal levels in color at the target signal level and plus and minus 5 dB.
-Include a legend indicating the signal levels represented by each color.
-Include map showing coverage at the proposed antenna elevation and at 10 feet below the proposed elevation.
-The maps must be legible and in sufficient detail to show neighborhood streets around the proposed site and adjacent sites. - Evidence of capacity exhaustion of the current serving site (if the justification is capacity-oriented).
-The evidence must demonstrate that the capacity at the serving site will be diminished within 18 months of the application such that it will have a negative impact on the users within the area if new capacity is not added.
-Examples of this may be time-of-day download speeds, utilization over time, or cumulative key performance indicator (KPI) reports from the serving site. - Engineering design and specification drawings in compliance with the most recent version of the City's Department of Public Works engineering design manual.
+List all existing co-location choices within 500 feet and describe why they cannot be utilized.

+- A photographic simulation of the structure and equipment from at least two different directions and approximately one-fourth mile away.
+If the new structure is visible from adjoining parcels, include views from the adjoining parcels. - Engineering design and specification drawings in compliance with the most recent version of the City's Department of Public Works engineering design manual.